 A DUI charge can hinder you for an indefinite period, while you face extensive fines and incarceration.
 Losing your license and ability to drive creates hardship in your day-to-day life and can also be damaging to your reputation.
-Led by attorney Dod Ghassemkhani, our law firm will advocate for you in seeking the best results possible.
-A reliable and knowledgeable criminal defense lawyer, Mr. Ghassemkhani has 14 years of legal experience and worked on more than 6,500 criminal cases.
+Led by attorney Dod Ghassemkhani, our San Diego criminal defense law firm will advocate for you in seeking the best results possible.
+A reliable and knowledgeable criminal defense lawyer, Mr. Ghassemkhani has 16 years of legal experience and worked on more than 6,500 criminal cases.
 Don’t delay in getting the trusted legal help you need.
 Contact San Diego’s trusted DUI Defense Attorney at Dod Law and learn your legal options.

 What to Expect After a DUI Arrest in San Diego